5 Great DIY Treatments For Improving Relaxed Hair

 Tea rinse

 A tea rinse is simply that, rinsing your hair with brewed herbal tea.
-The benefits of doing a tea rinse on your hair can vary some depending on the tea used but here are some of the overall benefits that are typically looked for and talked about when it comes to tea rinses
+The benefits of doing a tea rinse on your hair can vary depending on the tea used but here are some of the overall benefits that are typically looked for and talked about when it comes to tea rinses

 • Scalp health

-• Healthier looking and feeling hair
+• Healthier-looking and feeling hair

 • Reduced hair loss